lgrativol/dasip23_comp_fl/README.md

-# Repo for the Dasip23 short paper on FL and compression
+# Repo for the EUSIPCO23 on FL and compression